Fayetteville, Arkansas Weather

 - What is the rainy season in Fayetteville?

-- May typically brings the most rainfall with about 6.0 inches on average, contributing to the city's annual total of roughly 46 inches.
+- May is the wettest month in Fayetteville, about 6.0 inches on average; the year totals roughly 46 inches.

 - What is the warmest month in Fayetteville?